jennifermarsman/PhiRecycling/README.md

 ## Setup for CUDA compatible GPU

 This was tested on a machine with a CUDA-compatible GPU.
-Run the below commands to set up the environment properly on your first run.
+Run the below ["First run" commands](#first-run) to set up the environment properly on your first run.

 [Anaconda](https://www.anaconda.com/download/) is required to download before running the commands below.
 To ensure Pytorch is CUDA-compatible, you will need to run something like this in your Anaconda Prompt: